fjp/fjp.github.io/collections/_design-patterns/facade-pattern.md

 It is possible to interact with those subsystems directly without using a Facade.
 This means that we get low-level access to the complex subsystem.
-However, for tasks such as watching a movie or listening to the readio, the Facade Pattern provides a unified and simple interface with the following `HomeTheaterFacade`:
+However, for tasks such as watching a movie or listening to the readio, the Facade Pattern provides a unified and simple interface with the following `HomeTheaterFacade` class, that allows watching a movie with a single method `watchMovie(String movie)` and shut everything down afterwards in the correct order with `endMovie()`:

 {% highlight java %}
 public class HomeTheaterFacade {